Barbie Dreamhouse: History

 Mattel debuted the Dreamhouse in 1962, three years after Barbie hit the market, and at a time when it was rare for a woman to own her own home.
 The first Dreamhouse was made of cardboard and had one room.
 It had a television set, a record player, and no kitchen.

 By 1974, the Barbie Dreamhouse was a townhouse with three stories and six rooms.
 In 1979, as cities shrunk, the house was a suburban-seeming A-frame with two stories and six rooms.
 The house was modular, meaning that children could deconstruct the rooms and rearrange them.

 In 1990, the Dreamhouse was a two story McMansion with a glittery pink exterior.
 By 2008, the house remained pink but returned to the three-story townhouse shape that was sold in 1974.
 It featured a garage for Barbie's convertible.
 The 2013 Dreamhouse, which sold for $189, featured an elevator just for clothes and a TV that switched channels.
 In 2016, some of the high-tech Dreamhouse developments like voice command didn't function properly.

 By 2021, Barbie's Dreamhouse had a home office with a laptop.
 When the doll with a wheelchair, introduced in 2019, didn't fit in the house's elevator, Mattel re-designed the elevator to fit the wheelchair.

 About

 In 2023, its retail value was reported as $199.99.
 The dollhouse stands at nearly 4 feet tall.
 It has influenced design to be Barbiecore pink.
 It is featured prominently in Life in the Dreamhouse (2012–2015) and Dreamhouse Adventures (2018–2020) series.

 Life-size versions

 Tourist exhibits

-In 2013, “The Barbie Dream House Experience” opened at Sawgrass Mills, a Florida shopping mall that is the second-biggest tourist attraction in Florida after Disney World.
-Shortly thereafter, a 25,000 sq ft "Barbie Dreamhouse Experience" exhibit was opened near Alexanderplatz in downtown Berlin from May 16 to August 25.
+In May 2013, the Barbie Dreamhouse Experience opened at Sawgrass Mills, a Florida shopping mall that is the second-biggest tourist attraction in Florida after Walt Disney World.
+Shortly thereafter, a 25,000 sqft Barbie Dreamhouse Experience exhibit was opened near Alexanderplatz in downtown Berlin from May 16 to August 25.
 The house featured a large pink high heel-shaped fountain, walk-in closet, walk-in fridge, and a pink dolphin popping out of the toilet bowl.
 It drew controversy from feminist groups and topless protestors waving burning crosses outside the exhibit.
 It then toured Europe.